Narins Eating DisorderCenter November 2020 COVID-19 Update

 We have doubled our cleaning service and sanitize high traffic spots daily.

-Any patient or staff who starts to feel ill during the program day will be immediately given a mask and isolated until arrangements can be made to either go home or seek medical attention.
+Any patients or staff members who are sick should stay home and recuperate and must meet DOH guidelines before returning to program.
+If a patient or staff member starts to feel ill during the program day, they will be immediately isolated until arrangements can be made to either go home or seek medical attention.